How does therapy work?

 Our first session begins with an assessment appointment.
 In our first meeting, we’ll discuss your current issues, background, and goals.

-I offer a non-judgemental space and time to do this work.
+I offer a non-judgmental space and time to do this work.
 I review our progress every few sessions.
 I do this to ensure you get what you need from the process and are happy to continue.
 When you feel ready to end, let’s discuss this and find the right time for your last session.

 What will my sessions be like?